What is Mainframe? | History, Features, and Pros/Cons

 The widespread use of mainframe computer systems is due to system security.
 Strong system security makes it much more difficult for attackers to use viruses against these PCs.
 Lots of security measures stop attackers from winning.

 Large computers run constantly and have more safety features and power sources.
-They also have internal processes for keeping up with repair so that there are no breakdowns.
+They also have internal processes for keeping up with repairs so that there are no breakdowns.

 A company uses special computers called mainframes.
 These PCs have extra protection to prevent them from getting too hot, ensuring safety.
 Reliable mainframes are stable, compatible, and secure.
 They can run for a long time without stopping, making them dependable.